mirage54321/Marble/DOCUMENTATION.md

 ## Devlog #25 ->
-I tried searching up the name of my app for giggles and turns out a lot of things are named Marble.
+I tried searching up the name of my app for giggles and turns out a lot of things are named RoboLens.
 I spent this whole time changing the name to Marble.
-Kind of random I know.
 I'm a little sad but it's okay!
 I think I like this name more anyway.
+I have also been working on the AI scanning.
+I know I said that it won't be very helpful to teams but I still need it to be highly functional if people are going to be using it.

 ![alt text](photos/image42.png)